carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 Continue? [yN]: y
 ```

-After adding annotion `kapp.k14s.io/versioned-explicit-ref` to the custom resource `first-cr`, kapp is able to make update to it whenever there is any new changes in configmap `crd-config`.
+After adding annotion `kapp.k14s.io/versioned-explicit-ref` to the custom resource `first-cr`, kapp is able to make update to it whenever there is any new changes in ConfigMap `crd-config`.

+Congratulations!
+We now know how we can leverage `kapp` to manage inter-dependent resources better and help us get more done declaratively.

 ## Join us on Slack and GitHub